O'Neill House Office Building: History

-Congress approved plans in 1960 to build the structure as Federal Office Building No. 8 to house headquarters and animal laboratories for the Food and Drug Administration, an agency of the neighboring Health and Human Services, located across the street in the Hubert H. Humphrey Building.
+Congress approved plans in 1960 to build the structure as Federal Office Building No. 8 to house headquarters and animal laboratories for the Food and Drug Administration, an agency of the neighboring Health and Human Services, located across the street in the Wilbur J. Cohen Federal Building.
 It was dedicated by the General Services Administration in 1965.
 It cost $19.5 million, and was designed to hold 1,200 workers and as many as 20,000 animals.

 Starting in 2008, the office building underwent an extensive, $130 million renovation.
 The building received new green spaces, heating and air conditioning, electrical systems, more glass and numerous energy- and water-saving features, earning it a "gold" rating under the Leadership in Energy and Environmental Design system.

 The House of Representatives voted in 2012 to name the building after O'Neill, after a suggestion by then minority leader Nancy Pelosi.

 The O'Neill building opened for occupancy in 2014.

 A 2017 law transferred ownership of the building to the Architect of the Capitol, the agency that owns and maintains congressional buildings.
 It was then given its current name and opened to public access, like the other House and Senate office buildings.